BY J.A. SCHWARTZ

 Boston made headlines this offseason primarily because they traded outfielder Mookie Betts, 27, to the Dodgers.
 Betts, who is a free agent after 2020, is perhaps the second best player in baseball behind Trout, but he was steadfast in his insistence that he’d test the market instead of signing a contract extension, and that led the Red Sox to ship him and David Price to the Dodgers for a package that included outfielder Alex Verdugo.
 That decision was perceived by Boston fans to be motivated by strictly financial concerns, and has led to great unrest among the New England faithful.

-Despite losing Betts and Price, the Red Sox still feature a roster of star caliber talent, including leftys Chris Sale and Eduardo Rodriguez, and middle-of-the-order mashers Rafael Devers, Xander Bogaerts and DH J.D.
-Martinez, each of whom hit .300 or better with 30 HRs and on base percentages north of .360.
+Despite losing Betts and Price, the Red Sox still feature a roster of star caliber talent, though ace LHP Chris Sale underwent Tommy John surgery in March and will miss the season and part of 2021 as he recovers.
+Boston will depend upon Eduardo Rodriguez to hold together a very middling starting pitching staff, and hope that middle-of-the-order mashers Rafael Devers, Xander Bogaerts and DH J.D.
+Martinez, each of whom hit .300 or better with 30 HRs and on base percentages north of .360, can help score enough to win.
 Still, it would require significant steps forward by their rotation and supporting cast to propel Boston back to the playoffs, but considering that the core of the 2018 World Series winners remains largely intact, counting them out entirely would be foolhardy.